jbhavya876/Coral-Protocol/examples/langchain/README.md

 - **Agent Parameters**: Each agent provides:
   - `agentId`: A unique identifier (`user_interface_agent` or `world_news_agent`).
   - `agentDescription`: A description of its role (e.g., "You are user_interaction_agent, responsible for engaging with users...").
-  - `waitForAgents`: Set to `1`, indicating the agent waits for at least one other agent to be available.
+  - `waitForAgents`: Set to `2`, indicating the agent waits for both agents to be available.
+If you want to run just one agent set this to 1 and run the single agent.
 - **Server-Side Registration**: The Coral Server assigns the agent a unique decentralized identifier (DID) and registers it in its agent registry, enabling discovery by other agents.
 This is facilitated by Coral's tooling for cryptographically verified identities.

 ### Agent Communication